memeboi24/CIA-Maker-Deluxe/README.md

 Questions you might have & Answers

 Is this vibecoded?
-This was based on a vibecoded template i prompted (i am not proud of that) but was recoded to fit better with what im trying to do, how much of it recoded, i forgot
+This was based on a vibecoded template i prompted (i am not proud of that) but was recoded to fit better with what im trying to do, how much of it recoded, i forgot but i am still actively working to recode it to be human made instead and even now it works great imo anyways

 What does this actually do?
 tldr: its basically a frontend for makerom and bannertool